squeak-smalltalk/squeak.org/_research/papers-2012.md

 Michael Perscheid, Damien Cassou, and Robert Hirschfeld.
 Test Quality Feedback: Improving Effectivity and Efficiency of Unit Testing.
 In Proceedings of the Conference on Creating, Connecting and Collaborating through Computing (C5) 2012, pages 60-67, Institute for Creative Technologies, University of Southern California, Playa Vista, California, USA, January 18-20, 2012, IEEE.

 Lauritz Thamsen, Anton Gulenko, Michael Perscheid, Robert Krahn, Robert Hirschfeld, and David A. Thomas.
 Orca: A Single-language Web Framework for Collaborative Development.
 In Proceedings of the Conference on Creating, Connecting and Collaborating through Computing (C5) 2012, pages 45-52, Institute for Creative Technologies, University of Southern California, Playa Vista, California, USA, January 18-20, 2012, IEEE.

+Nierstrasz Oscar, and Mircea Lungu.
+Agile software assessment.
+In: Program Comprehension (ICPC), 2012 IEEE 20th International Conference on p.3–10, 2012, IEEE.

+Ressia Jorge, Alexandre Bergel, and Oscar Nierstrasz.
+Object-centric debugging.
+In: Proceedings of the 34th International Conference on Software Engineering p.485–495, 2012, IEEE Press.

+Ressia Jorge, Alexandre Bergel, Oscar Nierstrasz, and Lukas Renggli.
+Modeling Domain-Specific Profilers.
+In: Journal of Object Technology No. 11 p.1–21, 2012.

+Ressia Jorge, Fabrizio Perin, and Lukas Renggli.
+Suicide objects.
+In: Proceedings of the 6th Workshop on Dynamic Languages and Applications p.1, 2012, ACM.

+Robbes Romain, Mircea Lungu, and David Röthlisberger.
+How do developers react to api deprecation?: the case of a smalltalk ecosystem.
+In: Proceedings of the ACM SIGSOFT 20th International Symposium on the Foundations of Software Engineering p.56, 2012, ACM.

+Schwarz Niko.
+Hot clones: combining search-driven development, clone management, and code provenance.
+In: Proceedings of the 34th International Conference on Software Engineering p.1628–1629, 2012, IEEE Press.

+Schwarz Niko, Mircea Lungu, and Oscar Nierstrasz.
+Seuss: Decoupling responsibilities from static methods for fine-grained configurability.
+In: Journal of Object Technology No. 11 p.1–23, 2012.

+Schwarz Niko, Mircea Lungu, and Romain Robbes.
+On how often code is cloned across repositories.
+In: Proceedings of the 34th International Conference on Software Engineering p.1289–1292, 2012, IEEE Press.

+Wernli Erwann, Mircea Lungu, and Oscar Nierstrasz.
+Incremental dynamic updates with first-class contexts.
+In: Objects, Models, Components, Patterns p.304–319, 2012, Springer.

+Wernli Erwann, Pascal Maerki, and Oscar Nierstrasz.
+Ownership, filters and crossing handlers.
+In: Dynamic Language Symposium (DLS), 2012.